bailuk/AAT/README.md

 ## Installation and Distribution

-- AAT Android is on [F-Droid](https://f-droid.org/repository/browse/?fdid=ch.bailu.aat)
+- AAT for Android is available on [F-Droid](https://f-droid.org/repository/browse/?fdid=ch.bailu.aat)
-- GTK Builds are available on the projects [release page](https://github.com/bailuk/AAT/releases)
+- GTK builds are available on this projects [release page](https://github.com/bailuk/AAT/releases)

 ## Configuration and use

 - Information about configuring and using this app: [doc/manual.md](doc/manual.md)
-- GTK Variant specific information: [doc/aat-gtk.md](doc/aat-gtk.md)
+- GTK variant specific information: [doc/aat-gtk.md](doc/aat-gtk.md)

 ## Compile